Everything You Need to Know About Rakhi 2018 (FAQ)

 Q. What are the best Rakhi gifts for a younger sister who's in college?

-A) At bigsmall, we have a number of products that would charm your sister!
-If she's the kind who aspires to travel and experience all kinds of adventure, this bucket journal as well as this travel journal will definitely leave her elated.
+A) At Bigsmall, we have a number of products that would charm your sister!
+If she's the kind who aspires to travel and experience all kinds of adventure, this 365 Bucket List Gift Box, as well as this Travel Journal, will definitely leave her elated.
 If she's the type of girl whose idea of a good time is curling up with a good book, she needs to have this hands-free book holder!
 Why not get this adorable mermaid blanket to add more comfort and ease to her book reading experience?

 Q. Is Rakhi celebrated by religions other than Hinduism as well?

-Q. My sister stays abroad.
-This Rakhi, how can I send Rakhi Gifts to her?
+Q. I stay abroad.
+This Rakhi, how can I send Rakhi Gifts to my sibling in India?

-A) At bigsmall, we can help you find the greatest gifting ideas for your sister.
-Based on her age or her type of personality or even her passion, we have a ton of products to offer.
-Once you're done choosing the perfect gift, just order it online, fill in the address and leave the rest to us.
-We ship to foreign countries and are here to take away the hassle of dealing with customs and post offices for you!
-With our simple order and delivery processes, rest assured that your gift will reach your sister safe and secure and right on time for Rakhi!
-Get your sister the most unique, problem-solving products at bigsmall.in!
+With our simple order and delivery processes, rest assured that your gift will reach your sister sibling and secure and right on time for Rakhi!
+Get your brother or sister the most unique, problem-solving products at Bigsmall.in!
 Read our article on 6 Real Life Problem Solving Rakhi Gifts for your Sister.

 Q. Is the legend of Yama that is associated with the festival Rakhi?